Web3NL/motoko-book/src/common-programming-concepts/control-flow.md

 Others are loops that iterate over a certain value.
 Examples are `for` and `while`.

+## Block Expressions

+Block expressions are blocks of statements and declarations that are defined by enclosing curly brackets `do { }`.
+They are used to form the sub-expressions of above control flow constructs.

+Remember that these evaluate to an `expression` of `type ()` !
+Unlike some other use-cases of curly brackets that would evaluate to an object literal of `type {}`

 ## Loops
-A simple loop in motoko will iterate and execute its expressions infinitely.
+A simple loop in Motoko will iterate and execute its expressions infinitely.

 `loop {
  Debug.print("Hello, world!");